Tanujarora100/Devops-Interview-Notes/Devops-Notes/AWS/EBS-VOLUMES.md

 ### EBS ENCRYPTION
 - EBS encryption is only available on certain instance types.
 - There is no direct way to encrypt an existing unencrypted volume, or to remove encryption from an encrypted volume.
-  - However, you can migrate data between encrypted and unencrypted volumes.
+  - **However, you can migrate data between encrypted and unencrypted volumes.**
 ## Snapshots
 - Snapshots are incremental
-- EBS backups use IO and we should not run them while the application is handling a lot of traffic
 - Snapshots are stored in S3 (we are not able to see them)
 - It is not necessary to detach the volume to do a snapshot, but it is recommended
 -  EBS volumes restored from snapshots need to be pre-warmed (using fio or dd commands to read the entire volume)
 - You can’t delete a snapshot of the root device of an EBS volume used by a registered AMI.
 You must first deregister the AMI before you can delete the snapshot.
-- Snapshots can be automated using Amazon Data Lifecycle Manage
+- Snapshots can be automated using **Amazon Data Lifecycle Manage**

 #### Instance Store Volumes
-- Provides block storage devices, raw volumes which can be mounted to a system

 - They are similar to EBS, but they are local drives instead of being presented over the network
-- These volumes are physically connected to the EC2 host, instances on the host can access these volumes
+- These volumes are physically connected to the EC2 host
 - **Provides the highest storage performance in AWS** -- Instance stores are included in the price of EC2 instances with which they come with
   - Instance stores have to be attached at launch time, they can not be added afterwards!